tisannai/plinth/README.md

 The `empty` versions cause no initial allocations and can be used for lazy behavior.

-The allocation is performed with `plam_get()`.
+An allocation is performed with `plam_get()`.
 When the current Node runs out of memory, a new Node is allocated from heap or from host.
-User can also put back allocations with `plam_put()`.
-The deallocations must occur in reverse order to the allocations and they have to be annotated with the corresponding allocation sizes.
-When deallocations progress to the previous Nodes (towards left), then new allocations will be returned from the empty Nodes (towards right).
+User can also deallocate (put back) allocations with `plam_put()`.
+The deallocations must occur in reverse order to the allocations and they have to be annotated with the corresponding allocation size.
+When deallocations progress to the previous Nodes (towards left), then new allocations will be returned from the empty Nodes (towards right), because Nodes themselves are not freed.

-Nested `plam` allocates Node memory from host with `plam_get()` and deallocates with `plam_put()`.
+A nested `plam` allocates Node memory from host with `plam_get()` and deallocates with `plam_put()`.
 When a `plam` is hosted by another `plam`, the nested `plam` may free itself only if the are no other allocations from the host during the lifetime of the nested `plam`.
 Otherwise, there is no quarantee of deallocations in reverse order to the host.
+When a `plam` is hosted by a `plbm`, there are no limitations on the order of deallocations and other allocations from the host.

 The complete chain of Nodes is deallocated with `plam_del()`.